-After reading Hemopet’s blog post titled “Parvovirus Variants and Vaccines”, one reader noted that Dr. Dodds did not include the vaccine to protect against infectious canine hepatitis (ICH), a potentially deadly disease caused by canine adenovirus 1 (CAV-1).
+After reading Hemopet’s blog post titled “Parvovirus Variants and Vaccines”, one reader noted that W. Jean Dodds did not include the vaccine to protect against infectious canine hepatitis (ICH), a potentially deadly disease caused by canine adenovirus 1 (CAV-1).

 ICH – while recognized worldwide – is an uncommon disease in North America.
 It Is found not only in

 dogs but also can be spread to and amongst bears, coyotes, foxes, lynx, seals and wolves.
 Typically,